-Different imports entering a country can (and often do) face different tariff rates.
+Different imports entering a country can be (and often are) subject to different tariff rates.
 The weighted average tariff uses weights for each tariff based on the share of imports for each good.
 Weighted average tariffs are a purely quantitative measure and account for the calculation of the base trade freedom score using the following equation:

-Trade Freedom_i = $$100(Tariff{Max} - Tariff{i})/(Tariff{Max} - Tariff{Min}) - NTB{i}$$ where Trade Freedom, represents the trade freedom in country i; Tariff{Max} and Tariff{Min} represent the upper and lower bounds for tariff rates (%); and Tariff_i represents the weighted average tariff rate (%) in country i.
-The minimum tariff is naturally zero percent, and the upper bound was set at 50 percent.
+Trade Freedom_i = $$100(Tariff{Max} - Tariff{i})/(Tariff{Max} - Tariff{Min}) - NTB{i}$$ where Trade Freedom_i represents the trade freedom in country i; Tariff{max} and Tariff{min} represent the upper and lower bounds for tariff rates (%); and Tariff_i represents the weighted average tariff rate (%) in country i.
+The minimum tariff is naturally 0 percent, and the upper bound was set at 50 percent.

 We determine the extent of NTBs in a country's trade policy regime using both qualitative and quantitative information.
-Restrictive rules that hinder trade vary widely, and their overlapping and shifting nature makes their complexity difficult to gauge.
+Restrictive rules that hinder trade vary widely, and their overlapping and shifting nature makes their complexity hard to measure.
 The types of NTBs considered in our scoring include:

-- Quantity restrictions-import quotas; export limitations; voluntary export restraints; import-export embargoes and bans; countertrade; etc. - Regulatory restrictions-licensing; domestic content and mixing requirements; sanitary and phytosanitary standards (SPSs); safety and industrial standards regulations; packaging, labeling, and trademark regulations; advertising and media regulations. - Customs restrictions-advance deposit requirements; customs valuation procedures; customs classification procedures; customs clearance procedures. - Direct government intervention-subsidies and other aid; government industrial policies; government-financed research and other technology policies; competition policies; government procurement policies; state trading, government monopolies, and exclusive franchises.

-In addition, where possible, we consider and report the number of nontariff measures in force as calculated by the World Trade Organization (WTO).
+- Quantity restrictions: import quotas; export limitations; voluntary export restraints; import-export embargoes and bans; countertrade; etc. - Regulatory restrictions: licensing; domestic content and mixing requirements; sanitary and phytosanitary standards (SPSs); safety and industrial standards regulations; packaging, labeling, and trademark regulations; advertising and media regulations. - Customs restrictions: advance deposit requirements; customs valuation procedures; customs classification procedures; customs clearance procedures. - Direct government intervention: subsidies and other aid; government industrial policies; government-financed research and other technology policies; competition policies; government procurement policies; state trading, government monopolies, and exclusive franchises. - In addition, where possible, we consider and report the number of nontariff measures in force as calculated by the World Trade Organization (WTO).